-The procedure performed by RA to verify the legal entity's identity and its authorized representative's identity consists of:
+The procedure performed by RA to verify domain:

-- Verify the documents presented by the Subscriber, - Verify the request, that consists of: - Verifying the compliance of the data mentioned in the request with those from the documents presented, - verifying the proof of private key possession (if the request supposes a key pair to create an electronic signature) and the fact that the Distinctive Name is the right one, - Verifying the authorization and identity of the representative of the legal entity that submits the request on behalf of this entity - Verifying in the regional Internet domain registry (the RIPE database for European subscribers) whether the person requesting the SSL certificate is the owner of or has the right to use the routable IP address for which the certificate is requested. - Verifying the existence, the name and the address of the company, by calling on a trusted party
+- Verify the documents presented by the Subscriber, - Verify the request, that consists of: - Verifying the compliance of the data mentioned in the request with those from the documents presented, - verifying the proof of private key possession (if the request supposes a key 0 pair to create an electronic signature) and the fact that the Distinctive Name is the right one, - Verify that the domain mentioned in the certificate is registered by the entity submitting the certificate application or by the one that authorized the use of the domain by the requesting entity according to CA/Browser Forum- cap 3.2.2.4.2 (Email, Fax, SMS, or Postal Mail to Domain Contact), cap.
+3.2.2.4.4 (Constructed Email to Domain Contact) or 3.2.2.4.7 (DNS Change) - Verifying in the regional Internet domain registry (the RIPE database for European subscribers) whether the person requesting the SSL certificate is the owner of or has the right to use the routable IP address for which the certificate is requested.